 - What kind of material do you prefer for a home?

 - Do you wish to be near public transport?

 - Are schools a consideration in your choice of a house to become a home?

 Preparing to pass an exam after spending weeks studying a particular course should not come the night or days before the exam.
 This is often referred to as ‘cramming’.
 So why would you do the study and preparation to buy a home at the last minute before an auction or the inspection of a home for sale, sign the contract for settlement in 30,60 or 90 days?

 Why would you NOT spend weeks and months preparing in advance for one of the biggest financial decisions or purchase of your lifetime?

-The fear of the big financial decision can be abated with a proper curriculum of advice, study, research, property inspection records, and lifestyle and personal prioritising.
+The fear of the big financial decision can be abated with a proper curriculum of advice, study, research, property inspection records and lifestyle and personal prioritising.
 A decision should be based on a diversification of uses and potential renovation changes.
 When the groundwork has been done and the buyer has gained an understanding of the ‘ground rules’ fear and nervousness is reduced.
 This is no different when going into an exam.
-If you have done your homework and organised study as preparation, fear and nervousness are reduced.
+If you have done your homework and organised study as preparation, fear and nervousness is reduced.